-- a) No alteration to either the exterior or the interior of any principal or accessory structure shall be made which changes the character and appearance of the residential premises. - b) Cooking equipment is prohibited in individual guestrooms, with the exception of minor appliances such as mini-refrigerators, coffee makers, and/or microwaves.
+- a) No alteration to the exterior of any principal or accessory structure shall be made which changes the character and appearance of the residential premises. - b) Cooking equipment is prohibited in individual guestrooms, with the exception of minor appliances such as mini-refrigerators, coffee makers, and/or microwaves.